gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 ### Consuming messages using Kcat

+All the examples below are shown using `kcat`.
+If you are still on the older version (before `1.7` replace `kcat` with `kafkacat`).

+**Note:** Replace `kafka-1` by the IP address of the Kafka broker if needed.
+If you are using the dockerized version, you might have to add the port `19092` to `kafka-1` in all of the samples below (i.e. `kafka-1:19092`).

 The simplest way to consume a topic is just specifying the broker and the topic.
 By default all messages from the beginning of the topic will be shown.
-All the examples below are shown using `kcat`.
-If you are still on the older version (before `1.7` replace `kcat` with `kafkacat`).

-Replace `kafka-1` by the IP address of the Kafka broker if needed.

 ```bash
 kcat -b kafka-1 -t test-topic